E. Leon Thompson

-Elishia Leon Thompson (c.
-1916 – May 1990) was a policeman and state legislator in Arizona.
+Elishia Leon Thompson, Sr. (August 26, 1917 – May 14, 1990) was a policeman and state legislator from Arizona.
 He lived in Phoenix.
 He was a Democrat.

-He was born in Albuquerque and moved to Phoenix in 1926.
-He graduated from Phoenix Union High School in 1942.
-Responding to a domestic disturbance call in 1957 he was stabbed.
+He was born in Albuquerque, New Mexico and moved to Phoenix in 1926.
+In 1942 he graduated from Phoenix Union High School.
+In 1957, while responding to a domestic disturbance call, he was stabbed three times and nearly died.
 He and his wife Jane had two daughters and four sons.

-He was elected to the Arizona House of Representatives in 1962 after retiring as a police officer.
-He retired from office in 1982.
+Thompson retired as a police officer in 1962, after serving for twenty years.
+That same year, he was elected to the Arizona House of Representatives.
+He served as a state representative for another twenty years, representing South Phoenix in Maricopa-9, then after Reynolds v.
+Sims the 8th, 28th, and 23rd legislative districts.
+From 1971-1972 he was the floor leader for the Democrats in the state house.
+He retired from the House in 1982.

+In 1990, he died of complications from Lou Gehrig's disease.